dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * Interfaces are composable.
 * Developers can declare their own types that combine multiple policies.

-**DO** make it possible to override metadata.
+**DO** make it possible to override metadata, as shown in the following example:

 [!code-csharp[](routing/samples/3.x/RoutingSample/ICoolMetadata.cs?name=snippet)]

-The best way to follow these guidelines is to avoid defining *marker metadata*:
+The best way to follow these guidelines is to avoid defining **marker metadata**:

 * Don't just look for the presence of a metadata type.
 * Define a property on the metadata and check the property.

 The metadata collection is ordered and supports overriding by priority.
-In the case of controllers, a metadata on the action method is *most specific*.
+In the case of controllers, a metadata on the action method is most specific.

 **DO** make middleware useful with and without routing.